 "You are going to realize that you have no other options."

-By the time I made it down Laufásvegur to the Embassy my clothes were soaked by the rain.
+By the time I made it down the street to the Embassy my clothes were completely soaked by the rain.
 I pressed the doorbell and waited.
 After a minute I pressed it again, this time I was answered by a groggy voice on the intercom.

 "How may we be of assistance?"
-The voice spoke in a flat, almost weary tone, it was obvious that it was someone who dealt with the major and minor traumas of tourists on a regular basis.
+The voice spoke in a flat, almost weary tone, it had the inflection someone who dealt with the major and minor traumas of tourists on a regular basis.

 "Gluggaveður.
 Gluggaveður."
 I hoped that I wasn't mangling the pronunciation too badly.